 What makes us different from other mediators?

-We like to stand out.
 Our firm is committed to being the most effective family and divorce mediation practice in the Triangle.
 Here are some things that we think set us apart from other mediators:

 In divorce and other family cases, Sean and Gina Vitrano work as a team.
 It's a fact that men and women communicate differently.
 Remember "Men Are from Mars, Women Are from Venus?"
 Husbands and wives have different perspectives regarding their marital relationship, how to parent children, and how to deal with the physical, emotional, and financial aspects of a separation and divorce.